FJNel/book-project/api/api-docs.md

 #### Publishers

-- Accepts an integer array of publisher `id`s. **Note:** It is uncommon for a book to have multiple publishers, but this implementation allows it for flexibility.
+- Accepts a single publisher `id`. **Note:** Since books are usually identified by ISBN, a book can only have one publisher.
+- The `id` must reference an existing publisher.
 - To create new publishers, use the `POST /publishers/` endpoint.

-For each `publisher` `id` in the array:
+For the `publisher` object:
 | Parameter | Type | Required | Description and Details |
 |-----------|------|----------|-------------------------|
 | `id` | Integer | **Yes** | The ID of an existing publisher to link.
 Must belong to the authenticated user. |